Professional Immigration Services for Swiss Travel

 Navigate Switzerland's Selective Entry Framework

 Switzerland belongs to the Schengen Area, with stays limited to 90 days in any 180-day period.
-The Entry/Exit System (EES) began rolling out across all Schengen countries, including Switzerland, on 12 October 2025, replacing passport stamping for non-EU/EFTA travelers with biometric data collection (facial image and four fingerprints), at no fee but requiring extra time at border control.
+The Entry/Exit System (EES) was rolled out across all Schengen countries, including Switzerland, from 12 October 2025 and became fully operational on 10 April 2026, replacing passport stamping for non-EU/EFTA travelers with biometric data collection (facial image and four fingerprints), at no fee but requiring extra time at border control.
 While EU/EFTA citizens enjoy enhanced mobility privileges, travelers from numerous countries require proper documentation ranging from tourist visas to specialized permits.
-The planned ETIAS travel authorization for visa-exempt travelers is scheduled to begin in late 2026 with a fee of €20, though the exact date will be announced at least six months before the system enters operation.
+The planned ETIAS travel authorization for visa-exempt travelers will carry a fee of €20, though its launch has been postponed: as of mid-2026 the exact start date has not been confirmed and will be announced several months before the system enters operation.

 Comprehensive Visa Category Analysis